gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 ### 9. Exemplary and inspiring

+> "The quality of a leader is reflected in the standards they set for themselves."
+>
+> - Ray Kroc

 The position of leader can not be imposed, rather it needs to be earned.
 To be known as a leader, one needs to perform and show an exemplary behavior and actions.
 The actions of leader speaks more than his/her words, so he/she should live by values that he/she wants others to follow.
 Leader needs to hold an inspirational position for the team members.
 He/she needs to be the torch bearer and show the right path, so his actions and words matter a lot.

 {{< image classes="fig-100 center clear" src="https://lh3.googleusercontent.com/9-KheGpOqRhfkAb1odTXoe8C5AeKip2YksWWmakcYuujYIwGKuzrgl3uFMr_6EfAMmJY7PjoG35Y_ZTbHu0emhqw5Nd5Xev_xSvVshZScHlQDJat-G1-maYEImGe51AUnvnkPL7egg_Hks4H97vVFukI6-AdAT71QwW0kFGBC_lhZzopRhCCOzSguM6q9kYn-IKuDNnXoISa6nEkafPppJ7aXSu75uUevVPM3-880MU8UM7XaoXrBhoEJCYJ-3SAP-_pvjM2o5aV0G9335_ZAQPIpDq2UVAyOrAVfvJcXczP2q0-3AgUFTTVdAEw5fztzgWIkfFzyk2MljUp_AkEgYVY2GCxz72U2bDkcaeiWKNl1iA1qn9oLTOZJl8oRtbRnlDWaNzyLRoT-dokD4_nzWDfzE_Vu7wliW4QT2thb9MKIrCIpPmsK3F8AzQcKn33Oejq-7MbZByHW7xno4n-kW0DBePXpItOuDqoxOBdiHDwfelq6Ibi5arM2eDyLxJS9J5ThwFTlKkuMvbB7ONaATRK3z3b_OMA9ajTsmGy9O36WtCGKT0Oa91sqOPwB3rJfIKsdQdSuSkWWjFs46bKhqIDFYfqTRM6slw5D7Ut2sFlBOJZ4wNXdUxM2J9sCXY1WVW37cYppNBCuY7ldG_wFEN1dtC-T02w3LG85MpxV0U3XBaUDJrDVMx-Ercqjg=w2515-h1885-no?authuser=0" group="group:travel" title="Photo by Annie Spratt on Unsplash" >}}